Shin Sawbu: Dispute over duration of reign

+Funeral procession of Queen Shin Sawbu.
+An illustration from Rachathirat, a Thai version of Razadarit Ayedawbon, 1946 printed edition.
+Noted that the artist depicted this funeral in Thai royal tradition.

 Some hold that Shin Sawbu ruled for seven years, others seventeen years.
 Shorto first hypothesized that she might have ruled jointly with Dhammazedi.
-Guillon holds that Sawbu and Dhammazedi ruled jointly with Dhammazedi ruling over Pegu and Shinsawbu ruling over Dagon.
+Guillon holds that Sawbu and Dhammazedi ruled jointly, with Dhammazedi ruling over Pegu and Shinsawbu ruling over Dagon.
 Dagon had long been the traditional appanage of Mon queens.

 Palace and burial locations

 Furnival claimed that "the ramparts of Shin Sawbu's residence at Dagon" were the colonial era "bunkers of the golf course near the Prome Road," but others claim these ruins are, in fact, a wall built in 1841.

 The stupa that contained her remains is said to be at a monastery in Sanchaung Township of modern-day Yangon near the Shwedagon Pagoda on the grounds of a monastery once named the Shin Sawbu Tomb Monastery, which is located west of Pyay Road (Prome Road) on Shin Saw Pu Road (Windsor Road).